-Bending is a form of deformation, one of three primary processes in sheet metal fabrication; the other two being cutting and joining.
+Bending is one of the most commonly used processes when forming sheet metal parts.
 Bending is done by holding the workpiece in position using clamps or dies and strategically applying force on an area of a workpiece.
 The force applied must exceed the yield strength of the material to cause the plastic deformation of the part.

 To ensure a hitch-free bend and to avoid deformation, the following 10 tips are vital when designing.

 Sheet metal parts are usually fabricated from a single sheet of metal, so they should have a uniform wall thickness.

 2. Bends: Radius & orientation

 Keep a minimum bend radius to prevent parts from fracturing or distorting.

 We typically recommend that the smallest bend radius should at least be equal to the sheet thickness.